Ozonation / Ozone Water Treatment

 As examples, toxic herbicides and pesticides may be reduced to more environmentally friendly components; non-biodegradable organic compounds may be reduced to smaller biodegradable parts; proteins and carbohydrates may be lysed at double-bonded carbons to damage and destroy critical components of organisms found in the water..
 Since the free hydroxyl is so highly reactive, the contact time necessary is minimal, as compared to other disinfectants.

 Ozone may be combined with other oxidation processes, such as ultraviolet irradiation, hydrogen peroxide (another powerful oxidant) and proprietary catalysts to speed these oxidation process.
-This combination of oxidation steps are referred to as Advanced Oxidation Processes or AOP.
+This combination of oxidation steps is referred to as Advanced Oxidation Processes or AOP.

 Ozone Generation: Ozone is a highly unstable molecule with a relatively short half-life preventing it from being stored or transported, thus requiring that it be generated on-site.
 It can be generated from any source of gas which contains oxygen molecules.
 The most common sources for ozone generation are commercially prepared liquefied compressed oxygen or air in the atmosphere.
 Use of pure oxygen gas results in a higher efficiency of ozone generation but it increases the production cost.
 Using air as an oxygen source requires that the air be compressed and cleaned and dried (i.e., dehumidified).
 Compression of the air serves to increase the concentration of oxygen.
 The removal of foreign particulate such as dirt and dust is accomplished through the use of filters.
 Dehumidification is accomplished by lowering the dew point by refrigeration.
 Most ozone generators require clean, dry gas for optimal production.